Both of these rackets are popular with recreational players, especially those who like to hit a single-handed backhand.

 Strung Weight, Swing Weight, and Balance

-This is mainly due to the PS 97 (7 pts HL) having a more head light balance than the Blade 98 (5 pts HL).
+This is mainly due to the ProStaff97 (7 pts HL) having a more head light balance than the Blade 98 (5 pts HL).

-The Blade 98 has a slightly thinner beam width than the PS 97 but the difference is very small so both have a similar amount of control and power potential.
+The Blade 98 has a slightly thinner beam width than the ProStaff97 but the difference is very small so both will have a similar amount of control and power potential.

-Both rackets have a 16×19 string pattern so they will be a good option for players who like hitting lots of topspin balls from the baseline
+Both rackets have a 16×19 string pattern so they will be a good option for players who like hitting balls with lots of spin from the baseline.

-If you are a beginner-intermediate player then I would not recommend that you play with either of these two rackets as they are heavy rackets that require you to have good technique to get the most out of them.
+If you are a beginner to intermediate player then I would not recommend that you play with either of these two rackets as they are heavy frames that require you to have good technique to get the most out of them.